ThuNganPythonista/reactJS/README.md

 ### Lecture 1 : Settings and Extensions needed

-We start to install these packages and libraries in Visual Code Studio before going to conduct a ReactJs project
+**a)We start to install these packages and libraries in Visual Code Studio before going to conduct a ReactJs project**

 **1**)Auto Rename Tag